autonot/aspii.xyz/content/posts/hugo_tutorial/index.md

 ASPII.xyz (the website you are currently on) is made with Hugo.

-It mostly comes down to *Hugo*, which is a static website generator that I used.
-It also comes down to *Markdown*, a way to format text with websites like this one.

 I'll try to keep this as short as possible, but I have a bad habit of writing more than I need to :confounded:

 So, let's get started! :grinning: